I’m Vivian.

 While the developer was researching on how to customize the subscription checkout process with a plugin, I started on the front end of the site with the navigation hierarchy.In its previous reincarnation, it was good to see the navigation separated based on its content matter (wine, spirits, food), but the posts weren’t a one-size, fits all category as they overlapped.
 The navigation structure, archives and the readability of content were my high priorities based on feedback from the team via Slack during the COVID-19 quarantine.After several rounds of going back and forth with the team, the turning point was when an editor remarked on how much he hated the word “dining” as he “… never go out to dine.
 I go out to eat.”Taking this discovery, I renamed the navigation with action verbs like “Read, Eat, Drink, Shop.”
 Another editor pointed out “Shop” was confusing since we do not sell wine (it only pointed to retail shops that do) and removed it in the final version.
 We played around with “Browse” to replace “Shop” but ultimately did away with it.

-Words to Pay the Bills
+Words to Earn Online Subscriptions and to Pay the Bills

 Features stories, which are longform content from the magazine’s print issues, are now behind a paywall.
-In order for someone to see it, they will have to log into their subscriber account or subscribe to read it.This was one of the must haves for the site's MVP.
+In order for someone to see it, they will have to log into their subscriber account or subscribe to read it.This was one of the must haves for the site's MVP.The former version of the subscribe page only offered 2-tiers: a print and print and digital (which is an interactive PDF eBook accessible via browser).
+After the site migration, we switched to a 3-tier system like our competitors, offering a digital-only sub tier for the website’s paywall.During the subscriptions testing phase, 86% of users were confused about the amount of tiers available (there were 6) and what each tier would offer.Despite the setback, 36.4% of testers replied the process was moderately smooth.

 Archive Pages